 Though sometimes an individual, mutual aid group, local organization, or business will technically operate a free store, free stores are typically not policed by any sort of manager, and no one limits what participants can take home.
 Anyone is welcome to take whatever they would like.
 All of the items donated to free stores are truly free, in an effort to provide resources to those who need them; to build community among participants; and reduce waste by diverting donations from landfills.

-"Free stores are a convenient way to directly gift usable items to your local community," Anna Sacks, aka The Trash Walker, tells Green Matters in an email.
+"Free stores are a convenient way to directly gift usable items to your local community," Anna Sacks, aka The Trash Walker, tells Green Matters in an email in December 2022.

 "I go through thrift stores’ trash and frequently find books, puzzles, toys, appliances, and more," Sacks continues.
 "In contrast, when you bring these items to a free store they are taken quickly — and people often thank you for bringing them."
 Sacks often brings her finds to the Hell's Kitchen Free Store in New York City.